TristanDelcourt/TIPE/README.md

 ## General layout

-The main parts of the algorithms implemented as well as how to use them are as follows:
+The main parts of the algorithms implemented, as well as how to use them, are as follows:

 * [dixon/](./c/dixon)
     * [dixon.c](./c/dixon/dixon.c)